bruno-lang/bruno-lang.github.io/index.md

 But a program can not force a type upon a value as types are only ways to understand what is actually true due to the nature of the value.
-As a consequence all program that can be expressed are also safe.
+As a consequence all programs that can be expressed are also safe with regards to the assumptions the program relies upon.